The High Level Trigger and Express Data Production at STAR: The High Level Trigger

 \subsection{HLT Computer Farm}

-STAR’s HLT computer farm consists of 27~Linux-based nodes, 18~equipped with more than 40~CPU cores and two Xeon Phi 7110P coprocessors per node.
-In total, the system provides 1,192~logical CPU cores and 45~Xeon Phi coprocessors, each node optimized for high-throughput event reconstruction and calibration.
-During specific experimental configurations, such as the RHIC BES program, around 200~CPU cores are dedicated to real-time data processing, while the remaining resources support express data calibration and production.
+During BES-II, STAR’s HLT farm comprised 27 Linux nodes.
+Eighteen nodes had more than 40 CPU cores; the remainder had fewer.
+Twenty-two nodes housed two Intel Xeon Phi 7110P coprocessors and one housed a single card, for a total of 45.
+In aggregate the farm provided 1,192 logical CPU cores.
+About 200 cores were allocated to real-time processing, with the balance supporting express data calibration and production, on a configuration tuned for high-throughput online reconstruction and calibration.
 This system processes a subset of events into picoDst files in near real-time, significantly reducing the lag associated with conventional data transfer and processing.
-The express production (discussed in detail later) capitalizes on HLT's substantial computing resources, running jobs in an HTCondor-managed queue.
-These nodes, freed from tracking tasks, perform rapid data processing directly on the HLT's distributed Ceph file system, which offers 120~TB of usable storage with robust read/write performance.
-This approach accelerates priority data analysis, enabling more immediate physics insights and feedback to the collider for quality assurance.
+The xProduction (discussed in detail later) capitalizes on HLT's substantial computing resources, running jobs in an HTCondor-managed queue.
+These nodes perform rapid data processing directly on the HLT's distributed filesystem (Ceph; see Fig.~\ref{fig-STAR-xHLT}) which offers 120~TB of usable storage with robust read/write performance.